orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *You can of course make a rock interesting by reprogramming it.
-But how would you know that it is doing something interesting?
+But would you know what to look for if it has been?
 After all, it's just a rock.*
 ***[], []***
-***, 2XXX***
+***, 2***

 ---
 ### Chapter []